reactioncommerce/reaction-component-library/styleguide/src/sections/Typography.md

 ##### Line height

 Leading, or line-height, is an important factor in the legibility of copy.
-The default Reaction Design System theme uses two line heights for text:
+The default Reaction Storefront Component Library theme uses two line heights for text:

 - 1.5 for body copy
 - 1.25 for labels, captions, headings, subheadings and titles.